Inheritance tax and estate planning advice and solutions

 The residence nil rate band is an allowance for passing on the family home.
 It is currently £175,000 and can be transferred between married couples and civil partners.
 The allowance is tapered down for people with larger estates, reducing by £1 for every £2 that the estate is valued at over £2 million.
 The residence nil rate band can only be used when passing on a residence to ‘direct’ or ‘lineal’ descendants and applies only to your home, not a buy-to-let property.
 ‘Direct’ or ‘lineal’ descendants refers to children (biological, step or adopted), grandchildren or great-grandchildren.

 The nil rate band is your personal allowance that is free from inheritance tax.
-It is currently £325,000 per person.
+It is currently £325,000 per person and it is frozen at this level until 2030.
 Any unused allowance can be transferred between married couples and civil partners when one person dies.

 When do you pay inheritance tax?